 Silko plays on the Man versus Self-contradicting paradox – Tayo is battling his own different selves and questioning each one’s argument and one example of this conflict would be when Tayo questions Rocky about drinking the freshly hunted deer’s blood right after they have killed him.
 Tayo then remembers what he and his best friend, Rocky, learned in school about bacteria and refrigeration and then questions his Native American heritage on their practices in contrast to the white man’s beliefs.

 If you are enjoying this article, perhaps you would like the 15 Best Quotes from “Fahrenheit 451”

 After analyzing each ideology and making the comparison to layers of clothing (shirts), one can understand that Tayo has the option of wearing whichever shirt best fits him.
-Tayo struggled not only to reduce the amount of shirts he wore, but also figuring out which shirt to wear.
-He had begun his journey with multiple shirts and never really knowing which one to wear, but in the end he has finally chosen a shirt or cultural ideology – his Native American ancestry.
+Tayo struggled not only to reduce the number of shirts he wore but also to figure out which shirt to wear.
+He begins his journey with multiple shirts and never really knows which one to wear.
+Still, in the end, he has finally chosen a shirt or cultural ideology – his Native American ancestry.